2020 Accredited Online Speech Pathology Degrees & Programs

 Online speech pathology degrees are offered at the bachelor's, master's, and certificate levels.
 In addition to the comprehensive list of 21 accredited schools and programs below, we highlight the best online master's in speech pathology programs, ranked based on tuition rates and alumni salaries provided by PayScale.

-Prospective speech pathology students should pursue degree programs that have been accredited by the Council on Academic Accreditation (CAA).
-This will ensure that they are receiving quality educations and will benefit them in their career pursuits.
-In addition to accreditation, students should be aware of the professional certification and licensure requirements which vary by state.
-Certification and licensing can be sought upon completion of a degree.
+Prospective speech pathology students should enroll in programs that have been accredited by the Council on Academic Accreditation (CAA).
+Students should also be aware of the professional certification and licensure requirements, which vary by state.

 The Importance of an Accredited Online Speech Pathology Degree

 Before enrolling in an online degree program, students should verify that their school is accredited.
 Accreditation helps to ensure that the quality of education received at a particular institution meets national standards.
 Accrediting organizations require that approved institutions participate in rigorous reviews and recertification to maintain accreditation.